-Common roles in addicted families
+Common roles in families struggling with addiction

 Addicts having varying degrees of functioning.
 For most, addiction progresses as the quantity and frequency of their drug or alcohol use increases.
 Drugs and alcohol become the primary way the addict copes with problems and uncomfortable feelings.

 The addict’s life revolves around drugs and alcohol – getting more, using, and recovering – despite the problems they cause.

 And the the family revolves around the addict – trying to keep them happy, avoiding their anger or bad moods, cleaning up after them, fulfilling their responsibilities.

 Addicts blame others for their problems.
 They can be angry, critical, and unpredictable.
 And don’t seem to care about how their actions affect others.

 Over time the addict creates more and more problems, such as financial, legal, and marital problems.
 Although the addict may be physically present, they aren’t emotionally supportive or engaged in the family.

 Other forms of dysfunction or compulsive behaviors (gambling, sex addiction, unmanaged mental health problems) can create similar family problems.

 The Enabler (Caretaker)